tom-howard/ros/docs/COM2009/la1/week1.md

 #### :material-pen: Exercise 1: Launching a simulation and making a ROS robot move {#ex1}

-1. If you haven't done so already, launch your WSL-ROS environment by running the WSL-ROS shortcut in the Windows Start Menu hello ([see here for detailed instructions](/wsl-ros/getting-started)).
+1. If you haven't done so already, launch your WSL-ROS environment by running the WSL-ROS shortcut in the Windows Start Menu ([see here for detailed instructions](../../../wsl-ros/first-run)).
 This should open up a *terminal application* and an *Ubuntu terminal instance*.
 We'll refer to this terminal instance as **TERMINAL 1**.
 1. In the terminal enter the following command to launch a simulation of a TurtleBot3 Waffle in an empty world:

     ***